BenjaminBerkrouber/WebStock-Sport/README.md

 mysql --user=yourusername --password=yourpassword --host=yourhost --database=yourbasename
 ```
 3. Copy the sql into __sql_projet.sql__ and past into the terminal
-4. Open VS Code or on other IDE
-5. Change the data of connexion into app.py of your database information
+4. Open VS Code or on other IDE and change the data of connexion into app.py of your database information
-6. Open an other terminal and execute this command
+5. Open an other terminal and execute this command
 ```
 flask --debug --app app run --host 0.0.0.0
 ```